Person on no-fly list flown to UK from Afghanistan - Sky | Law-Order

 Person on no-fly list flown to UK from Afghanistan - Sky

+The unidentified individual was flown into Birmingham in central England, Sky said.
+There were no details about what had happened to the individual.
+"There are people in Afghanistan who represent a serious threat to national security and public safety," a government spokesperson said.

+"That is why thorough checks are taking place by government, our world-class intelligence agencies and others.
+If someone is assessed as presenting as a risk to our country, we will take action."
+The government said it did not comment on individual cases or its security arrangements.

-The "no-fly" list was brought in to prevent those considered to be suspected militants or to pose a security threat from travelling to Britain.
-It was not clear what had happened to the individual, Sky said, but cited government sources as saying that the fact the person had been identified showed the watchlist was working.
+The "no-fly" list was brought in by the government to prevent those considered to be suspected militants or to pose a security threat from travelling to Britain.
+Sky said lawmakers were told in a briefing by a senior Border Force official that five people on the watchlist had tried attempted to leave Afghanistan with British help, and four of them had been stopped.
+The fifth person was the one who had made it through to Birmingham.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)